rosenloecher-it/sds011-mqtt/README.md

 sudo systemctl enable sds011-mqtt.service
 ```

-## Troubleshouting
+## Troubleshooting

-There happend some very quick connects/disconnects from/to MQTT broker (Mosquitto) on a Raspberry Pi.
-The connection
-was secured only by certificate.
+There happened some very quick connects/disconnects from/to MQTT broker (Mosquitto) on a Raspberry Pi.
+The connection was secured only by certificate.
 The problem went away after configuring user name and password for the MQTT broker.
-On a Ubunutu system all was working fine even without user and password.
+On a Ubuntu system all was working fine even without user and password.

 `sudo service sds011-mqtt status`

-Mar 18 06:22:18 roofpi systemd[1]: sds011-mqtt.service: Current command vanished from the unit file, execution of the command list won't be resumed.
+Mar 18 06:22:18 server systemd[1]: sds011-mqtt.service: Current command vanished from the unit file, execution of the command list won't be resumed.

 ```
 sudo systemctl disable sds011-mqtt.service